 Our workplace culture survey found that when leaders are mentors, actively advocate for employee development, and proactively connect their employees with meaningful opportunities, employees and leaders feel more successful, become more deeply connected to one another, and contribute to a stronger workplace culture.

 So how do you teach leaders to be mentors to their employees?

 First, it’s important for leaders to focus on developing the people who report to them.
 Leaders are in the unique position to advocate for and mentor their teams.
-Organizations should teach managers how to cheerlead their employees instead of just being the gatekeeper to their internal careers.
+Organisations should teach managers how to cheerlead their employees instead of just being the gatekeeper to their internal careers.

 When a leader is an active mentor, our research shows employees feel a:

 • 76% increase in feeling like part of a larger purpose